krtuggey/PyBer_Analysis/README.md

 ## Summary
 Based on the analysis and summary created, I have three business recommendations:
-- Discover what times are peak hours for each city type.
-This period of time is the best for revenue and the amount of drivers available during that time will affect the business.
+- Discover what times are considered peak hours for each city type.
+This period of time is the best for revenue and the amount of drivers available during that time will affect that revenue.
 - In general, I would advise the company to hire more drivers for the rural areas.
 The average fares suggest that the drivers are driving long distances, which can preoccupy drivers.
 During peak hours, having a larger amount of available drivers will increase revenue.
 - This recommendation applies to the suburban areas as well.
 Additional drivers can be hired for the suburban areas to improve availability during peak hours.